TL;DR Answer Box

 - Diversify passive income: dividend ETFs, bond ladders, rental properties.

-✅ Automate and delegate: Use fractional assistants and work with financial advisors to optimize time and decisions.
+- ✅ Automate and delegate.
+Use fractional assistants and work with advisors to optimize time and reduce decision fatigue.

 Burnout isn’t inevitable.
 It’s optional when you use wealth as a tool, not just a scoreboard.